 So something different is created from an existing article, like for instance a headband made from dead stock fabric.

 Items are made in the USA, using low impact dyes.
 It is ethically made, Fair trade certified and includes upcycled and hand made items.
-Shop your Soul Flower sustainable fashion here.
-Update on 23 May 2020: Since May 2020 they have unfortunately gone off-line.
+Shop your Soul Flower sustainable fashion here by clicking on this link.

 Reformation is a Los Angeles based brand that was launched in 2009, with the aim to prove that fashion and sustainability can coexist.
 They repurpose vintage pieces and use dead stock and eco friendly fabrics.
 The brand is generally geared at the younger generation, but their prices tend to be at the higher end of the scale, so if you are on a limited budget, it might be prohibitive.